-How a multiracial coalition powered Georgia's Democrats to victory
+How a multiracial coalition powered Democrats to victory in Georgia's Senate battle

 By noon, pro-Trump armed rioters had gathered for an invasion of the Capitol, which by the end of the day would leave five dead and the world shaken.